POST OPERATIVE REHABILITATION Update v8.2 Jan 2022

 Standing on a BOSU or a balance board with both feet, gain your balance.
 Try to spread your weight evenly between the balls of your feet and your heels.
 Maintaining your balance and trying to keep the surface of the BOSU/board level.
 Gently lower yourself into a mini-squat (approx. 30-40 degrees knee flexion).

-Hamstrings: As per phase 1 above.
+CALF AND HAMSTRINGS STRETCHES: As per phase 1 above.

 CRITERIA FOR PROGRESSION TO PHASE 3: